reactioncommerce/docs/docs/fundamentals.md

 Open Commerce is open-source-licensed, freely available software.
 You can explore the platform’s [repos on GitHub](https://github.com/reactioncommerce), or follow the [Quick Start guide](/open-commerce/guides/quick-start/) to install the development platform on your computer.
 If you’re interested in contributing to Open Commerce, be sure to read and follow the [code of conduct](https://github.com/reactioncommerce/reaction-docs/blob/trunk/public-docs/code-of-conduct.md/) and check out the [community resources](#community).

+Like the code, the documentation is also [open source](https://github.com/reactioncommerce/docs), and previous versions of the Reaction Commerce docs are [archived on GitHub](https://github.com/reactioncommerce/reaction-docs).

 ### Using Open Commerce

 Whether you’re a business owner running a shop or a developer setting up a custom implementation, it’s easy to get a shop up and running with the Open Commerce development platform and build from there.